shalrathy/quakespasm-shalrathy/readme.txt

 `radar_monsters 1000` show M in top-right corner when a live monster is within 1000 units.
 `radar_scale 10` make the top-right letters 10x as big.

+## Speed
+Show stats and change physics to understand and train wall-running, circle jumping, and bunny hopping.

+`scr_speed 1` show player speed (current, avg, and max since last standstill) `scr_speed 2` also show plot of speed over latest number of seconds `scr_speed 3` also show plots of speed increase of different view angles `scr_speed 4` also show plot view angle difference away from most speedy view angle over latest number of seconds `scr_speed_history 100` change time plots record, 100 is 10 seconds `scr_speed_angles 180` change shown view angles in plots, 180 means 180 degrees left and right `scr_speed_scale 5` increase size of scr_speed GUI `sv_slowmo 2` slow down game, sv_slowmo 2 slows down game 2x `sv_bunnyhopqw 1` emulate qw bunny hopping by not applying friction between bunny hops (0 to disable)

+### plot 1 speed
+x-axis is time, y-axis is speed. read line on ground, white line when in air.
+### plot 2 speedangle
+x-axis is horizontal view angle (center is 0 degree, left/right is if you looked left/right). y-axis is speed gain for the given horizontal view angle.
+This plot view is used in https://www.youtube.com/watch?v=v3zT3Z5apaM
+### plot 3 speedangle at jump
+Same as plot 2.
+But the plot is only updated at frames where you leave the ground.
+### plot 4 speedangle at land
+Same as plot 2.
+But the plot is only updated at frames where you land on the ground.
+### plot 5 speedangle goodness
+x-axis is time.
+y-axis is how many degrees away from the angle that would give the most speed.

 # Changelog

 ## 2021-06-20 quakespasm-0.92.3-shalrathy1